wenjunli925/openFrameworks-assignment/Assignment_6/README.md

 When key 'f' is pressed, toggle writing to a fading fbo instead of directly to the screen.

 ### Screenshots

+This is a scene in my project 1 DARK FOREST THEORY: When human beings living on the earth receive a signal from extraterrestrial civilization, whether they should reply to it or not.

 ![](images/1.png)
 ![](images/2.png)
 ![](images/3.png)